nadeo/trackmania-doc/docs/web/tm-com/index.md

 # Campaign

-The **Campaign** page displays details about the campaigns as well as the players world/continent/county/region ranking and medal count.
+The **Campaign** page displays details about the campaigns as well as the users World/Continent/County/Region ranking and medal count.

 The banner changes depending on the season.
 The season can be changed by using the buttons on the left and right of the banner.

 Maps in the campaign are displayed below in a 5x5 grid.
-Each map contains information about the maps name, medals achieved by the player and their time.
+Each map contains information about the maps name, medals achieved by the user and their time.

 Clicking a maps thumbnail will bring you to the respective track page.